 in college, and they remain important influences on my style.
 In college I also found the Princeton Laptop Orchestra (PLOrk)

 , where I was introduced to the wild new world of experimental computer music.
 For some reason I decided to pursue this field further in grad school through Center for Computer Research in Music and Acoustics (CCRMA)

 at Stanford University, where I had a wonderful time exploring technology and music-making (check out the Sounds & words

 And so here I am.
 My most recent musical adventure took me to film scoring for the first time, for the short cartoon series, Marshmallow Stew

 .
 On the performance front, I had a wonderful concert with the South Bay Philharmonic

 , where I played Rhapsody In Blue

 .
-I am working on a couple of solo piano albums that I hope to wrap up by the end of the year.
 I also always have a bunch of other ideas, and who knows where they will take me.